-Because every single day it gets better and deeper and more loving and all these things that we’re supposed to feel that we deny or we lose sight of when we’re drinking and using.
+Because every single day it gets better and deeper and more loving and all these things that we’re supposed to feel that we deny or we lose sight of when we were drinking and using.

-But it all comes back in a beautiful colorful rainbow of just beautiful emotions and I know I’m getting gushy here, but it’s really true.
+But it all comes back in a beautiful colorful rainbow of just beautiful emotions and I know I am getting gushy here, but it is really true.
 Life is short.
 Life is so short and I’m almost 50 years old and I feel like this is just a brand new beginning.

 There’s so much I can do, and spread the word of God, and help others, inspire others and try to think about others before I think about myself.

-So those are the 10 things I’ve learned from being sober, 10 plus years, I hope you liked this, Hit the subscribe button, And we’ll see you soon.
+So those are the 10 things I have learned from being sober, 10 plus years, I hope you liked this blog post.